Real Name: Inapplicable

 First Appearance: Tales of Suspense I#12/3 (November, 1960)

-Powers/Abilities: A product of "Steve Bachman's" imagination, the monster looked somewhat like a giant salamander.
-It was eight feet tall, had scaly skin and long, rubbery lizard-like arms, and a single eye in the center of its head.
-The monster was strong enough to smash through a door.
+Powers/Abilities: Apparently a product of "Steve Bachman's" imagination, the monster looked somewhat like a giant salamander.
+It had scaly green skin, with long, rubbery lizard-like arms and legs, and a single eye in the center of its head.
+The monster had a durable body, and was strong enough to smash through a wooden door.

-For seconds, "Bachman" sat in a kind of trance, when suddenly, he heard a noise behind the cellar door.
-Opening the door and going down the steps to investigate, he felt the presence of something dangerous, something menacing.
+For long seconds, "Bachman" sat in a kind of trance, then he suddenly heard a noise behind the cellar door.
+Opening the door and going down the cellar steps to investigate, he felt the presence of something dangerous, something menacing.
 Hearing a growl, he turned and saw the very monster from his imagination lunging at him!
 Dodging the attack, "Bachman" grabbed a shovel and struck the creature, but only succeeded in breaking the shovel.
 Racing back upstairs, "Bachman" slammed and locked the cellar door.

 Left with a lot of unanswered questions, "Bachman" was sure of only one thing -- he'd never write another monster tale again!

-Comments: Created by an unknown writer and Reed Crandall.
+Comments: Created by an unidentified writer and Reed Crandall.

 Hmm...a monster that came into existence from a writer's imagination...I wonder if it could be an earlier and less powerful incarnation of X, the Thing That Lived.

-Or maybe "Bachman" himself was actually a latent mutant who could form solid creations with his own thoughts (much like Willie Evans Jr.)
+Or maybe "Bachman" himself was actually a latent mutant who could form solid creations with his own thoughts (much like Barnaby Wade and Willie Evans Jr.)

 This story was reprinted in Where Monsters Dwell#4 (July, 1970).